 APT Worldwide is the licensing division of American Public Television (APT), a leading syndicator of programming to the public television system in the United States.
-We license high-quality programs from independent producers and suppliers of non-fiction content to buyers from around the world.
+We license high-quality programs from independent producers and suppliers of factual content to buyers from around the world.
 Our goals are to provide additional revenue streams for program suppliers and gain exposure for their content.

 To whom does APT Worldwide sell?

 APT Worldwide licenses content to broadcasters and distributors in every territory, and across multiple distribution platforms, including terrestrial, cable, digital, satellite, streaming, VOD, mobile and educational.
 We attend major television markets and maintain a rich website and print catalog.

 Does APT Worldwide represent only programs that are distributed by APT in the U.S.?

 How much money can be made in the international market?

 This is a complex answer!
 The amount of money a program will generate in licensing depends on a combination of factors: the quality of the content, the size of the territory for which it is being licensed, the type of rights requested and exclusivity.
 Typically, the U.K., Japan, France and Germany pay the highest license fees.
 They also buy the least amount of programming because they produce much of it themselves.
 Terrestrial broadcasters pay more than cable and digital, but again, buy the least amount.
 Streaming services also pay based on territories and exclusivity.
 We try to be honest when estimating how much revenue a program may generate, as we want suppliers to have realistic expectations.
 However, we always try to negotiate the best deal and will make recommendations in order to maximize licensing revenue.